 • We played musicals in class with Betty Loves Broadway.

-• This session, we're exploring Colors with Cozmo.
+• We explored Colors with Cozmo.

 Other topics we always incorporate into our music classes: colors, shapes, numbers, letters, animals, weather, and more!